praxandanthilus/mkdocs-personal/docs/index.md

 \--- --- --- ---

-Chris lives and works in San Jose, CA. He's a married and a dad of one human and four cats.
+Chris lives and works in San Jose, CA. He's married and a dad of one human and four cats.
 You can contact Chris at [cbcastro@gmail.com](mailto:cbcastro@gmail.com) or via [LinkedIn](https://www.linkedin.com/in/castrochris/).